 Local Health Food Store

 I buy most of our groceries from the local food co-op.
-Unfortunately, the items are mostly not locally grown, but are at least organic.
-The co-op is a group to help locals buy good food at a discounted price.
+Unfortunately, the items are mostly not locally grown, but are organic.
+The co-op is a group to help locals buy good, real food at a discounted price.
 I can purchase nearly anything that we would ever need in bulk, including organic produce.
 A big advantage of participating in a food co-op is the ability to split up cases with other members of the co-op.
 The food co-op has also kept me from having to drive to the city for groceries.
 It has been a challenge to learn how to shop once a month for a family of 5, but I’m figuring it out.

 If all else fails…

 Like a lot of small towns these days, we have a Wal-Mart.
-I am not in love with shopping at Wal-Mart, but they do have some organic and gluten free options.
+I am not in love with shopping at Wal-Mart, but they do have organic and gluten free options.
 While I don’t do my grocery shopping there, it is nice to have a store that will have some organic fruit when our fruit supply is running low.
 My kids eat a lot of fruit.